JoshCap20/areion/README.md

 Areion is a lightweight, fast, and extensible Python web server framework.
 It supports multithreading, routing, orchestration, and customizable loggers and template engines.

 Some say it is the simplest API ever.
 They might be right.
 To return a JSON response, you just return a dictionary.
 To return an HTML response, you just return a string.
+Return bytes for an octet-stream response.
 That's it.

 Every component (Orchestrator, Router, Logger, etc.) is optional and can be replaced with your own implementation, just implement the interface.
 You can also add your own components to the server and easily extend its functionality.